The Turkey Real Estate Guide: How to Purchase a Property in Turkey

 It’s a big enough market to absorb more demand, so we only see it growing in the future.

-Here is where you should be looking to buy:
+Here’s where you should be looking to buy:

-Why Now?
+Why Purchase Property in Turkey Now?

 And that’s a great opportunity for investors.

-How to Invest in Turkey Real Estate
+How to Purchase a Property in Turkey

-In both cases, this section of our Turkey Real Estate Guide will tell you how exactly to invest, in practical terms.
+In both cases, this section of our Turkey real estate guide will tell you how exactly to invest in practical terms.

-Real Estate Agents and their Commission Fees
+Real Estate Agents and Commission Fees

 The law states that the rate should be divided equally between the buyer and the seller, but of course, there are nuances.